Selling a used vehicle

 Getting ready to sell your vehicle

-When getting ready to sell a registered vehicle privately make sure you:
+When getting ready to sell a registered vehicle privately make sure:

 - display the handwritten safety certificate on your vehicle—it must be attached to your vehicle before you put it up for sale.
-Electronically issued certificates don't need to be displayed on your vehicle, however you must be able to produce it if requested by a buyer, buyer's agent, police officer or transport inspector
+Electronically issued certificates and COIs don't need to be displayed on your vehicle, however you must be able to produce it if requested by a buyer, buyer's agent, police officer or transport inspector.
+There are on-the-spot fines for not having a current inspection certificate or not displaying a handwritten safety certificate when selling a vehicle.
+This includes when you advertise online, in a newspaper, or with a sign on the vehicle.

 - if your vehicle has gas fuel systems or other gas systems, you will need to get a gas certificate from an authorised gas installer—the issue date for your gas certificate must not be more than 3 months old when the registration is transferred.